rax845163/federatorai-operator/docs/crd_alamedaservice.md

 - Field: enableDispatcher
   - type: boolean
   - description: Federator.ai Operator will deploy alameda-dispatcher and rabittmq to sent predict job to alameda-ai if this field is set to _true_.
 Default is _true_.
+- Field: enablePreloader
+  - type: boolean
+  - description: Federator.ai Operator will deploy federatorai-agent-preloader if this field is set to _true_.
+Default is _false_.
 - Field: enableWeavescope
   - type: boolean
   - description: Federator.ai Operator will deploy weavescope to monitor containerized application if this field is set to _true_.
 Default is _false_.